REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 “Well neither do I. Just try it out.”

-Gene releases the valve that controls the water flow and the bag empties by half.
+Gene released the water-control valve, and the enema bag emptied by half.

-Like the Holy Ghost, WADE materializes, “I just spoke with the doctor who does the procedure.
-He said it would be a waste of time to do the colonoscopy if you’re not clear.
+Wade, the Holy Ghost, materialized.
+“I just spoke with the doctor who does the procedure.
+He said it would be a waste of time to do the colonoscopy since you were not clear this morning and the enema would not be good enough.
 You need to reschedule.”

-Moral of the story: It may seem like we wasted the weekend.
+Moral of the story: It seemed like we wasted the weekend.
 But a cancelled colonoscopy, the waiting, the paperwork, the boredom and the SCARY BIG E, did not constitute a total loss.
-Because through it all, I successfully performed an operation of REAL LOVE!
+Because through it all, I successfully performed an operation of REAL LOVE.
+(Although I may need therapy.)

 Comments